Fast Wasserstein rates for estimating probability distributions of probabilistic graphical models: Introduction

-\begin{proof} The result follows from Theorem \ref{thm:estTV}. \end{proof} \end{theorem} We emphasize again, as in Theorem \ref{thm:main.W.informal}, that the $\log(n)$-factor is only needed in cases when $d_k=2$ leads to the dominant terms in $d_{\rm loc}$, and that the estimator achieving the given rate is highly tractable and discrete.
+For concreteness, note that in the context of the example in Figure~\ref{fig:rooted-tree} with $d_k=2$ for all $k$, the rate obtained in the theorem is $n^{-1/3}$.
+We also emphasize again, as in Theorem~\ref{thm:main.W.informal}, that the $\log(n)$-factor is only needed in cases where $d_k=2$ leads to the dominant terms in $d_{\rm loc}$, and that the estimator achieving the given rate is highly tractable and discrete, see Definition~\ref{def:mu.ba} and Algorithm \ref{alg:hatmubA}.
+Moreover, a graph-adaptive estimator achieves the same rate when \(G\) is unknown, at the cost of reduced computational tractability; see Theorem~\ref{thm:main.TV.adaptive}.
 More importantly and in contrast to Theorem \ref{thm:main.W.informal}, the established rate in Theorem \ref{thm:main.TV.informal} is actually sharp!
-(At least up to the $\log(n)$ term.) \begin{proposition} In the setting of Theorem \ref{thm:main.TV.informal}: Suppose further that $d_{\rm loc}$ is attained for some $k$ satisfying $d_k \geq 2$.
+(At least up to the $\log(n)$ term.)

+\begin{proposition} In the setting of Theorem \ref{thm:main.TV.informal}: Suppose further that $d_{\rm loc}$ is attained for some $k$ satisfying $d_k \geq 2$ and that $L\geq 2$.
 Then, there exists an absolute constant $C > 0$ such that